johan--/ruby_tutorial_projects/sample_app/README.md

   URL the first time.
 On subsequent login attempts, the forwarding URL should revert to the default (i.e., the profile page).
 Hint: Add to the test in Listing 9.26 by checking for the right value of session[:forwarding_url].

-### Chapter 12:
-* Write tests for the stats on the Home and profile pages.
-Hint: Add to the test in Listing 11.27.
-(Why don’t we have to test the stats on the Home page separately?)